 - For the year ended 31 March 2023, 'Net interest income relating to pensions and other post-retirement benefits' was presented on the face of the profit and loss account.
-For the year ended 31 March 2024, the presentation has been amended and 'Net interest income relating to pensions and other post-retirement benefits' amounting to £11.4m (2023: £10.2m) has been included within the 'Interest receivable and similar income' line item on the face of the profit and loss account.
+For the year ended 31 March 2024, the presentation has been amended and 'Net interest income relating to pensions and other post-retirement benefits' amounting to £4.3m (2023: £7.2m) has been included within the 'Interest receivable and similar income' line item on the face of the profit and loss account.
 The 'Net interest income relating to pensions and other post-retirement benefits' is identified separately within the interest receivable note (refer to note 5) in the notes to the financial statements.
-Comparatives have been restated to reflect the amended presentation. - For the year ended 31 March 2023, 'Loss arising on cash flow hedges' during the year amounting to £(14.1)m and "Net movement in cost of hedging reserve" amounting to £0.6m were shown separately on the face of the consolidated statement of comprehensive income.
-For the year ended 31 March 2024, the presentation has been amended and these line items have now been merged into a single line item 'Net gains/(losses) in respect of cash flow hedges and cost of hedging' amounting to £1.0m (2023: £(13.5)m).
 Comparatives have been restated to reflect the amended presentation. - During the current year, the presentation of the balance sheet has been amended to align with the prescribed format of FRS 101 financial statements.
 This has resulted in the presentation of a 'Fixed assets' line item instead of a 'Non-current asset' line item on the face of the balance sheet.
-As a result, 'Debtors (amounts falling due after more than one year)' amounting to £0.2m (2023: £0.6m) and 'pensions asset' amounting to £161.8m (2023: £215.9m) has been classified within 'Current assets'.
-This has resulted in the 'Net current liabilities' for 31 March 2023 to be restated from £6.1m as reported in the prior period to 'Net current assets' of £210.4m.
-Further, 'Derivative financial instruments' amounting to £8.6m (2023: £4.6m) have been included within 'Creditors (amounts falling due after more than one year)' and 'Deferred tax' amounting to £410.8m (2023: £389.4m) has been included within 'Provisions for liabilities'.Refer note 21. - Classification of restricted cash deposits relating to low carbon network fund projects approved by Ofgem has been amended in the cash flow statement and the balance sheet.
-For the year ended 31 March 2023, these restricted cash balances were classified as 'Cash and cash equivalents' within the cash flow statement and within 'Cash at bank and in hand' in the balance sheet.
-For the year ended 31 March 2024, movement in these balances amounting to £1.7m (2023: £(5.8)m) is classified under 'Net movement in restricted investment balances' within 'Investing activities' in the cash flow statement and restricted cash balances amounting to £7.3m (2023: £9.0m) are classified as 'Investments' in the balance sheet.
-Comparatives have been restated to reflect the amended presentation.
-Refer note 14. - For the year ended 31 March 2023, 'Short-term deposits' were classified as 'Cash at bank and in hand'.
-For the year ended 31 March 2024, 'Short-term deposits' amounting to £0.4m (2023: £0.1m) has been classified as 'Investments' within 'Current assets'.
-Comparatives have been restated to reflect the amended presentation.
-Refer note 14. - Classification of interest paid in the cash flow statement and interest payable within the notes to the financial statements has changed.
+As a result, 'Debtors (amounts falling due after more than one year)' amounting to £4.2m (2023: £1.3m) and 'pensions asset' amounting to £33.1m (2023: £75.0m) has been classified within 'Current assets'.
+This has resulted in the 'Net current liabilities' for 31 March 2023 to be restated from £228.4m as reported in the prior period to £152.1m.
+Also deferred tax amounting to £272.9m (2023: £264.6m) has been included within 'Provisions for liabilities'.
+Refer to note 22. - Classification of interest paid in the cash flow statement and interest payable within the notes to the financial statements has changed.
 For the year ended 31 March 2023, 'Interest paid' was classified within 'Operating activities' in the cash flow statement and interest payable was classified under 'Accruals' within 'Creditors (amounts falling due within one year)' in the notes to the financial statements.
-For the year ended 31 March 2024, 'Interest paid' amounting to £81.5m (2023: £86.8m) is classified within 'Financing activities' in the cash flow statement and interest payable amounting to £26.2m (2023:£26.6m) is classified under 'Borrowings' within 'Creditors (amounts falling due within one year)' in the notes to the financial statements.
+For the year ended 31 March 2023; £40.2m) is classified within 'Financing activities' in the cash flow statement and interest payable amounting to £26.2m (2023: £7.8m) is classified under 'Borrowings' within 'Creditors (amounts falling due within one year)' in the notes to the financial statements.
 Comparatives have been restated to reflect the amended presentation.
-Refer note 16 and 19. - Classification of interest received in the cash flow statement has changed.
+Refer to notes 17 and 20. - Classification of interest received in the cash flow statement has changed.
 For the year ended 31 March 2023, 'Interest Received' was classified within 'Operating activities' in the cash flow statement.
-For the year ended 31 March 2024, 'Interest received' amounting to £0.2m (2023: £0.9m) is classified within 'Investing activities' in the cash flow statement.
+For the year ended 31 March 2024, 'Interest received' amounting to £6.0m (2023: £5.2m) is classified within 'Investing activities' in the cash flow statement.
+Comparatives have been restated to reflect the amended presentation. - For the year ended 31 March 2023, unbilled income was included under 'Trade debtors' within 'Debtors (amounts falling due within one year)' in the notes to the financial statements.
+For the year ended 31 March 2024, unbilled income amounting £32.6m (2023: £36.8m) has been reclassified to be included under 'Accrued income' within 'Debtors (amounts falling due within one year)'.
 Comparatives have been restated to reflect the amended presentation.
+Refer to note 14.